RaulFD-creator/RaulFD-creator/README.md

 - **Hestia-GOOD:** a suite of tools for analysing the ability of predictive models to generalise to out-of-distribution data (OOD).
 There is a [Github Repository](https://github.com/IBM/Hestia-GOOD).
 The paper has been accepted for ICLR2025, you can check it out [here](https://openreview.net/forum?id=qFZnAC4GHR&noteId=5wtsvjnGLZ).

-## Development of new Foundation Models for Biochemistry

-The main focus of my thesis is the development of new Foundation Models for Biochemistry.
-Here are some of the projects, I've been working on:

-- **Otter-Knowledge:** a system that allows for generating multi-modal knowledge graphs from diverse sources and training GNNs on them for enhancing entity representation.
-The approach has been developed with biochemical applications in mind, particularly for drug discovery.
-Early results show improved performance on protein-ligand binding affinity prediction in three different benchmark datasets.
-More information in the [AAAI paper](https://arxiv.org/abs/2306.12802) and the [Github Repository](https://github.com/IBM/otter-knowledge).

 ## Webserver Building and Maintenance

 One important step on Bioinformatics tool development is making them accesible to users that may not have a computational background and, therefore, require user-friendly deployment.